ComposableFi/composable/code/parachain/frame/vesting/README.md

 Initially, we create a `vested_transfer` to add a vesting schedule to an account.
 Once created, a vesting schedule can be updated with `update_vesting_schedules`.

-We can `claim` any vested funds of an account directly to the call's origin account or `claim_for` to target a given account.
+Funds can be claimed in two ways; either directly with `claim` to claim for the caller, or indirectly through `claim_for` to claim for a given account.